microsoft/vscode-autopep8/README.md

 ### Format on save

-You can enable format on save for python by having the following values in your settings:
+You can enable format on save for Python by having the following values in your settings:

 ```json
   "[python]": {